 A cosy, upmarket pub setting with views overlooking Lake Wakatipu.
 The team specialises in fresh, seasonal, soul food harvested from their own kitchen gardens, orchards and surrounding farms – while the bar team curates an ever-changing selection of independent craft beers and fine natural wine.
 They are also one of the only places in town who offer Supreme Coffee – something a little different to the infamous All Press Coffee bean (which can be found literally everywhere in Queenstown).

 FOR A LITTLE FUN…

 Visiting Queenstown without stopping by Fergburger is sacrilege (or so I hear).
-I’m not one for visiting the tourist hot spots but these guys do a burger well.
-Gluten Free burger buns are perfections and whilst it’s not the most amazing burger I’ve ever had, it was delicious (and the boys went back for seconds).
-Breads are baked fresh daily and meat is free-range.
+I’m not one for visiting the tourist hot spots but the gluten free burger buns are perfection and meat is free range.
+Whilst it’s not the most amazing burger I’ve ever had, it was good and something all QT visitors will talk about!